Philadelphia Foundation - Funder Overview

 - Focus on long-term impact, not just short-term outputs

-- Evidence of how programs create lasting change
+- Evidence of how programmes create lasting change

 3. Commitment to Equity

-- Demonstrate ongoing efforts to implement equity at organizational and programmatic levels
+- Demonstrate ongoing efforts to implement equity at organisational and programmatic levels

-- Show work to operationalize equity beyond aspirational statements
+- Show work to operationalise equity beyond aspirational statements

-- Evidence of equity as a lived practice throughout the organization
+- Evidence of equity as a lived practice throughout the organisation

 - Priority given to nonprofits with operating budgets under $5 million